Costa De La Luz Spain Travel Guide

 Each major city operates its own urban bus network, while intercity buses connect various communities and hamlets.
 A commuter rail line also supplies efficient travel.

-Cadiz, Jerez, Huelva feature central bus and railway stations as main transport hubs.
+Cadiz, Jerez, Huelva feature central bus and railway stations as the chief means of transportation hubs.
 Use Google Maps for directions.

 Newer buses are generally wheelchair accessible.
 Train depots and trains provide better accessibility.
 Certain older routes have limitations.